Skip to main content

 Please join us for CHSS’s last webinar of the year, “Gender and Anti-Asian Hate in America: A Conversation Around the Atlanta Shootings.”
 This webinar is led by Dr. Akiko Takenaka, Tosha Larson, and Charlene Buckles, and is co-sponsored by the UK College of Arts and Sciences Diversity and Inclusion Committee.
 It brings the worlds of higher education and activism together as our nation tries to digest the disturbing and tragic trend of anti-Asian prejudice and violence.

 In a country with a long history of both anti-Asian discrimination and misogyny, anti-Asian sentiment has shown marked increases in the past year, with inflammatory political language targeting Chinese people due to the COVID-19 pandemic.
-Frequencies of hate crimes targeting East Asians have exploded, with rates in some U.S. cities that have doubled or tripled
+Frequencies of hate crimes

 Hello Everyone!